-It’s true, love is blind and for many people it can be the beginning of an extremely expensive hard lesson to learn falling in love with the couch surfing Joe or Jane manipulators.
+It’s true, love is blind and for many people, it can be the beginning of an extremely expensive hard lesson to learn.

-Before handing over keys to your apartment or place of residence, adding beneficiaries to investments and co-signing for anything not in your name beware of the hobosexual relationship type person who may prey on your heart and wallet.
+Before handing over keys to your place of residence, adding beneficiaries to investments and co-signing for anything not in your name beware of the hobosexual relationship personality type who prey on your heart and wallet.

 I know you probably haven’t heard of the hobosexual relationship before but today I want to dig a bit deeper into the meaning of being taken advantage of for personal gain.

 The term “hobosexual” was brought to life by writer Nakita Nicci over at Rolling out who describes a hobosexual relationship as a person who doesn’t have a genuine interest in you but uses you for a place to stay.

 This world is full of scammers and I’ve written many a blog posts about money scams but this is a different type of scam where the person may or may not get money.